engineyard/eycloud-app-jenkins/README.md

 ey-dns assign ci.myapp.com -e jenkins -a jenkins
 ```

+Now http://ci.myapp.com will map to your Jenkins installation!

 ### xvfb

 `xvfb-run` was installed in `/engineyard/bin` and is the script that you will actually execute in Jenkins.